 Close made her film debut in 1982’s The World According to Garp, receiving an Academy Award nomination for her performance.
 She went on to receive Oscar nominations for performances in The Big Chill, The Natural, Fatal Attraction, and Dangerous Liaisons.
 Other popular films that she has appeared in include Jagged Edge, Reversal of Fortune, Air Force One, 101 Dalmatians and its sequel.
 Her performance in Fatal Attraction was ranked 36th on Premiere Magazine's list of the 100 greatest movie characters of all time.

 Her recent film appearances include What Happened to Monday, The Girl with All the Gifts, Marvel’s Guardians of the Galaxy Vol. 1 and 2, and The Wife, based on the bestselling novel.

-She won another Golden Globe for her critically acclaimed FX drama series, Damages, and won the 2009 Emmy Award for Outstanding Actress in a Drama Series.
+For television, Close won an Emmy Award for her TV film, Serving in Silence, plus a SAG Award and a Golden Globe for her performance in Showtime’s The Lion in Winter.
+She won another Golden Globe and two consecutive Emmys as “Best Actress in a Drama Series” for her critically acclaimed role in FX’s Damages.
 The Los Angeles Times said, “Close’s performance illuminates rather than outshines with its high wattage.”
 Airing for five seasons, the show garnered over 50 nominations and 8 wins.

 Close is a Trustee Emeritus of The Sundance Institute and a Trustee of The Wildlife Conservation Society.
 She is a founder and the Chairperson of Bring Change 2 Mind, a charity whose mission is to fight the stigma that surrounds mental illness.